-The Department of History is a leader in publishing research on a wide range of topics, whether by faculty, graduate, or undergraduate students.
-Our faculty members have published or co-published countless articles and over 200 books and receive support for their writing from the Department, grants, and various outside funding sources.
+The Department of History is a leader in publishing on a wide range of research topics by faculty and students.
+Faculty have published or co-published countless articles and over 200 books.
+They receive support for their writing from the department, grants, and various outside funding sources.
 Recent faculty publications have focused on U.S. history, global health histories, law in medieval Europe, and comparative colonialism.

-The Department of History is on the cutting edge of digital history scholarship.
+UW History is on the cutting edge of digital history scholarship.
 This is history at its most creative and collaborative!
-Faculty, graduate and undergraduate students are involved in a wide variety of digital history initiatives, touching on diverse thematic, geographic and temporal areas.
-The department provides faculty and students with extensive support and guidance for digital history projects, from pedagogy to platform, as they develop their digital history projects, and graduate students are eligible to apply for Digital History Fellowships to support their summer research and projects.
-Along with the additional resources available through the Libraries and the Simpson Center for the Humanities, UW is an ideal place for anyone interested in digital history.
+Faculty, graduate, and undergraduate students are involved in a wide variety of digital history initiatives that touch on diverse thematic, geographic, and temporal areas.
+Faculty and students are provided with support and guidance, from pedagogy to platform, as they develop their digital history projects, and graduate students are eligible to apply for Digital History Fellowships to support their summer research and projects over the summer.
+With additional resources available through UW Libraries and the Simpson Center for the Humanities, the UW is an ideal place for anyone interested in digital history.

 Students pursuing a degree in history engage in research and learn fundamental skills including archival research, writing papers and articles, and positioning arguments within the wider literature.
-Students have access to a dedicated History librarian and our own History Writing Center for assistance with independent research for courses or for their thesis.
-Undergraduates in the Honors in History program produce a professional-level thesis over two quarters of independent study with a faculty mentor.
-UW has its very own student-run history journal, the Historical Review at UW, showcasing writing and research in the field of history.
+University of Washington students have access to a dedicated history librarian as well as our own History Writing Center for guidance and support with their independent research for courses.
+Undergraduates in the Honors in History program produce a professional-level thesis over the course of two academic quarters of independent study with a faculty mentor.
+The UW has its very own student-run history journal, the Historical Review at UW, showcasing writing and research in the field of history.
 History undergrads can get involved as editors or submit their work to be published.
 Important articles and papers written by graduate and undergraduate students have been published and made available to the public on the websites of the Civil Rights and Labor History Consortium.